Flow Controls enable the marketers to control the user movement inside the Flow. Following are the flow controls:

 A/B Split allows you to test up to 5 variations of flow paths to determine which is the best performing option.
 You can experiment with different channels, different messages on the same channel, and different message frequencies across these flow paths.

-You can set up the experiment and after analyzing the performance of each branch on publishing the flow, change the user distribution in favor of the winning branch.
-This will enable the majority of the users entering the flow to go forward with the best-performing branch.
+You can set up the experiment and, after analyzing the performance of each branch on publishing the flow, change the user distribution in favour of the winning branch.
+This will enable most users entering the flow to go forward with the best-performing branch.

 Opt for intelligence

-You can let MoEngage Flows automatically adjust the user attribution in favor of the best-performing branch as more and more users enter the flow.
+You can let MoEngage Flows automatically adjust the user attribution in favour of the best-performing branch as more and more users enter the flow.